Establishing a Visual Language: Colors

 Identify your Primary Brand Color

 If you have a graphic designer or brand designer, this usually comes from their side.
-So follow the brand guidelines to pick the primary colors that you can start using from.
+So follow the brand guidelines to pick the primary colors that you can start using.
 If you are the one creating this brand, go do some research on your market and come back to this article.

 Now assuming you have your Primary Color, we will use our Layer’s Foundation Purple to show you step by step how to get started.